3D Printing Bike and Manufacturing

-Being more than 100 years old, the bicycle as an invention has remained a vital mean of transportation to this day.
+Bicycle as an invention of being more than 100 years old has remained a vital mean of transportation to this day.
 In opposition to motor vehicles, bicycles are economical, healthy, versatile and environmentally friendly ways of quickly moving around.
 Their …

-Being more than 100 years old, the bicycle as an invention has remained a vital mean of transportation to this day.
+Bicycle as an invention of being more than 100 years old has remained a vital mean of transportation to this day.
 In opposition to motor vehicles, bicycles are economical, healthy, versatile and environmentally friendly ways of quickly moving around.
 Their manufacturing techniques have come a long way, but what is the input 3D printing has to offer?
 In this article, we’ll mainly focus on what 3D printing can do to improve frame designs and manufacturing processes.

 Bike Frame Manufacturing